GameCube accessories: Modem and Broadband adapters

 The Modem adapter and Broadband adapter, models DOL-012 and DOL-015 respectively, were developed by Nintendo for Internet and LAN networking.
+They allowed for players to connect online in select games such as Phantasy Star Online Episode I & II.
+They also allowed you to link multiple systems together through LAN to play multiplayer across multiple television screens, which was used in games like Mario Kart: Double Dash.
 Only eight games support the devices.
 Both connect to Serial Port 1.